ebureauet/frontend-foetex/README.md

 ~~~
 $ cd D:/projects/
 ~~~
-then it should like something like this:
+then it should look something like this:
 ~~~
 USER@USER-PC /d/projects
 $ _